Leadership and Learning (MEd)

 PG Cert: Growing Professional Learning

-This is a new 60-credit PG Certificate within the MEd Leadership and learning.
+This is a new 60-credit PG Certificate within the MEd Leadership and Learning.
 It is designed to develop in-depth professional knowledge and expertise in a specialist area of supporting teacher professional learning.
-Study will focus on understanding and developing approaches and models for professional learning, how to build capacity in and with others, develop skills in coaching and plan high quality professional learning.
+Study will focus on understanding and developing approaches and models for professional learning, as well as how to build capacity in and with others, develop skills in coaching and plan high-quality professional learning.

-This includes options from the core PG Certificates as well as the PG Certificate: Extended Work Based Project or selecting up to 60 credits of relevant Level 11 study offered within the University.
+This includes options from the core PG Certificates as well as the PG Certificate: Extended Work-based Project.
+You may also select up to 60 credits of relevant Level 11 study offered within the University.
 This provides an excellent opportunity to explore a subject specialism, deepen knowledge in a particular curricular area or develop expertise in an area such as digital education, outdoor learning, learning for sustainability, inclusive education and many more.

-To achieve the full MEd Leadership and Learning you must successfully complete a 60-credit certificate from each of Column A, B and C (PG Cert: Extended Work Based Project).
+To achieve the full MEd Leadership and Learning you must successfully complete three 60-credit certificates, including the Extended Work-based Project, for a total of 180 credits.

 Application Process